everpub/openscienceprize/proposal.md

 ## Introduction:

-The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible computer-aided research.
+The open source/open science community is rapidly converging around a set of technologies that will enable highly reproducible and reusable computer-aided research.
 These technologies include environments to encode and encapsulate dependencies, cloud compute to execute workflows, collaboration technologies that enable remixing,